mandarad/hyaline.systems-public/content/blog/sox-guide.md

 ## Where to go from here?
 I would highly encourage you to go back and read the SoX manual (`man sox`, remember?) because there really is a plethora of fun and useful things you can do with SoX in a for-loop.

+If you want to mess with video on the commandline, we have a [guide for that as well](/blog/ffmpeg-for-artists).

 {{< kofi >}}